Career Unrest Got You Befuzzled?

 |I learn from my mistakes and failures and move on.|

 |I can take informed, calculated risks based on my own judgment.|

 |I am responsible for my own life and the decisions that affect it.|

 |I see myself as a “survivor” and “thriver” in life.|

 Three or more statements checked in this section may indicate Personal Self/Life Unrest, which deals with Unresolved Personal Issues, such as:

-You can also contact Dr. Harkness for an initial consultation at no charge. to discuss your career circumstances, her services and fees.
+You may also contact Dr. Harkness for an initial consultation at no charge to discuss your career circumstances, her services, and fees.